Kingxukai/linux/Documentation/gpu/drm-mm.rst

 PRIME Buffer Sharing
 ====================

-PRIME is the cross device buffer sharing framework in drm, originally created for the OPTIMUS range of multi-gpu platforms.
+PRIME is the woke cross device buffer sharing framework in drm, originally created for the woke OPTIMUS range of multi-gpu platforms.
 To userspace PRIME buffers are dma-buf based file descriptors.

 Overview and Lifetime Rules